My Current Gear - 2018

 I got my macbook on Craigslist for a few hundred bucks a couple of years ago.
 I specifically went for the 2012 because of the ports it offers.
 It has both USB3 and Firewire as well as an SD Card slot.
-You can also upgrade the RAM to help with performance.
+You can also upgrade the RAM as well as the hard drive to an SSD to help with performance.

 Adobe Lightroom CC [Adobe]

 It may not be the most exciting part of the process, but editing makes all the difference.
 The biggest upgrade I've made in my workflow is switching from Photoshop to Lightroom.
 For only $9.99/mo this program was super easy to learn and has managed to salvage photos that at first glance looked unusable.